uploadcare/uploadcare-wordpress/uploadcare/readme.txt

 == Usage ==

-Start adding new post.
+1. Begin adding a new post.

-Press "Upload/Insert" to insert some media.
-You will see, that new tab "Uploadcare" is available.
+2. Press "Add Media" to insert media with the Uploadcare widget.

-Upload a file using widget and press "Store File".
+3. Upload a file using the widget.

-When the file is stored a new page with file operations will be available.
+4. Crop the file if you wish.
+Only the cropped area will be inserted.

-Apply operations and press "Insert Into Post".
-The image will be inserted in your post.
+5. Press "Store and Insert".
+The image will be inserted into your post.

 == Changelog ==